fchikwekwe/Reddit.js/README.md

 ## Running

-This app can be run from the command line using the command "nodemon".
+This app can be run from the command line using the command "npm start".
 It is hosted on port https://localhost:3000.

 ## Testing